 - Whisk together the dry ingredients.

-- Slowly add the dry ingredients to the wet ingredients and mix well.
+- Gradually dd the dry ingredients to the wet ingredients and mix.

 - Bake 35-55 minutes until a knife or skewer comes out clean.
 It’s okay if there are a few crumbs on the knife (you just don’t want globs of batter clinging to it).
-If you overbake it, you will dry out the cake.
+Note: Baking time varies depending on what pan you use.
+Be sure to not overbake it.